 - It's an effective communication tool.
 The visual nature of ripple maps makes them ideal for sharing project or program impacts with stakeholders like funders or local officials.
 The depth and specificity of information captured in a ripple map also benefits communications.

-Michael Darger, Extension Community Economics specialist, especially appreciates REM as a communications tool.
-He led REM sessions in five Minnesota communities that participated in Extension's Business Retention and Expansion (BRE) Strategies program from 2009-2013.
+Michael Darger, Extension community economics specialist, especially appreciates REM as a communications tool.
+He led REM sessions in five Minnesota communities that participated in Extension's Business Retention and Expansion (BRE) Strategies program from 2009 to 2013.

 Three of the five communities won international awards for their programs because their award nomination letters precisely described accomplishments captured by REM.
 "Of course, winning the awards inspired program participants to continue BRE projects," Darger says.
 "But even people in communities that didn't win awards were motivated by what they saw in maps produced from their REM sessions."